Alafazam/versions/README.md

 ## Deleting Logs

-you can simply use the delete button
+you can simply use the delete button from the web interface.

 ---

-##Tools used
-nginx + gunicorn + flask